-As part of our Redesigning Legal Speaker Series, on October 6 at 11 a.m.
-MDT, IAALS and its partners will explore innovation in access to courts and judges—from nonlawyer representation in the courtroom to virtual hearings to venturing outside the courthouse and into the community.
+As part of our Redesigning Legal Speaker Series, on October 6 IAALS and its partners explored innovation in access to courts and judges—from nonlawyer representation in the courtroom to virtual hearings to venturing outside the courthouse and into the community.

 Access to courts is growing in innovative ways.
 Some courts have continued the pandemic trend of allowing more virtual hearings, and some judges have even ventured outside the courthouse to help self-represented litigants resolve legal matters—even doing so on a kayak in the river!
 Meanwhile, a growing number of jurisdictions are extending the right to counsel beyond just criminal matters (for example, in eviction cases), and other jurisdictions are contemplating expanding non-lawyer representation in the courtroom.

-This panel will feature Judge Jeanne Robison (Salt Lake City Justice Court, Utah) and Judge Scott Schlegel (24th Judicial District, Louisiana), whose conversation will be moderated by David Slayton (Vice President of Court Consulting Services, National Center for State Courts).
+This panel featured Judge Jeanne Robison (Salt Lake City Justice Court, Utah) and Judge Scott Schlegel (24th Judicial District, Louisiana), whose conversation was moderated by David Slayton (Vice President of Court Consulting Services, National Center for State Courts).

 Judge Jeanne Robison has served the Salt Lake City Justice Court since 2005.
 She earned a bachelor's degree in Political Science from Brigham Young University in 1986 and a J.D. from the University of Utah College of Law in 1994.
 Seasonally she facilitates "Kayak Court," bringing court services by boat or bicycle to those encamped in Salt Lake City along the Jordan River.
 Along with rest of the Salt Lake City Justice Court, Judge Robison is currently participating in a study with Harvard University on juror bias.
 Judge Robison and her colleagues at the Salt Lake City Justice Court view court not as a physical building, but as a service provided to the community.